SDM-TIB/SYRUP/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
-## SYRUP: Knowledge Capturing using SYmbolic RUles by detecting SYnonym Predicates
+## Completing Predicates based on Conjunctive Rules in Knowledge Graphs

-SYRUP is a two-fold approach to detect synonym predicates and alternative definitions based on symbolic rules; it defines a metric to measure whether synonym predicates are complementary.
+SYRUP is a two-fold approach to detect a minimal number of alternative definitions based on conjunctive rules; it defines a metric to measure whether detected alternative definitions are complementary.
 These methods are implemented in the engine SYRUP.
-The experimental results depict that detecting synonym predicates and alternative definitions based on symbolic approaches are capable of competing with the state-of-the-art embedding-based techniques.
-To show the effectiveness of SYRUP, the discovered synonym predicates and alternative definition of predicates are used in query expansion to retrieve complete answers.
+There are many techniques to detect the unknown positive facts in KGs, including the utilization of embedding-based methods in link prediction.
+The experimental results depict that detecting alternative definitions based on conjunctive rules are capable of competing with the state-of-the-art embedding-based techniques.
+To show the effectiveness of SYRUP, the discovered alternative definitions for predicates are used in query expansion to retrieve complete answers.

 ![SYRUP example](/images/MotivatingExample.png?raw=true "SYRUP example")